roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   "Take this into the changing cubicle," Roger said.

   The all in one body suit looked too small.
 Nevertheless she pulled it on, managing to squeeze into it.
 For a moment she had to stoop over after pulling it over her shoulders.
 After a moment or two it stretched a little, allowing her to stand up straight.
-Report_Story #3